thecointech/thecoin/docs/deployment.md

 ## Things to Deploy

-Apps deploy to GAE, libraries to github packages.
+Apps deploy to GAE, libraries to github packages.s

+Contracts:
+ - It is important that contracts are deployed first.
+When a contract is deployed, it's address is written into a json file that is included with the code when deployed.

 Apps: